n3snah/powershell7/README.md

 * White

 ## Limitations

-Currently this has only been designed and tested for Windows.
-PowerShell 7 on Linux is not yet supported in this module.

 Due to using the Stdlib::Absolutepath and the way that the code is structured.
 You cannot have `download_dir` set to `C:\`.
 This would cause the path to end up something like `C:\\file.msi` which wouldn't be a valid windows path.